alihasana/loginSystem/README.md

 # loginSystem
 Login System with JWT and NodeJS

+Make sure that you mangodb is running in your system

-'npm install' , then create your '.env' file
+'npm install' , then remane file .env-example to .env

 You have use Postman as a Front end